kilshaw/Air_Quality_Index_Sonification_Project/README.md

 How to run:

-The main puredata patch for the uk is airqualityAPIdefined.py.
+The main python script for the uk is airqualityAPIdefined.py.

 Open the python script and run/ execute.
 Open the puredata patch and select a british city.
 Data back- Suplphur dioxide, Nitrogen Dioxide, Ozone, Carbom, Particulate matter 10/25.
 Harmonicity calculator in frequency modulation domain.

+Some puredata dependencies: moocow, mrpeach
 Simon Kilshaw
 simon.kilshaw@uwtsd.ac.uk